osama6162/ai-buddy-agent/README.md

 🧠 AI Reasoning Example

 A typical response from AI Buddy after analyzing an email:
 "After analyzing the email, I classify it as phishing.
 It contains suspicious links, mismatched sender domains, and an urgent request for credential confirmation."

-📌 Notes

-Ollama must be installed and running

-LLaMA3 model must be pulled

-Runs entirely offline on your Linux host

-Custom systemd service handles reboots

 🌍 Access URLs

 Frontend UI: http://localhost:9001
 FastAPI Docs: http://localhost:9002/docs

 👤 Author
 Osama Elsherbiny